hashicorp/dev-portal/README.md

 > 🚧 This project is in pre-alpha phase.

+Welcome to the HashiCorp Developer Portal!
+This is the home for HashiCorp product reference documentation, along with all other kinds of content for our practitioners.

 For background information on this project, refer to [[MKTG-034]](https://docs.google.com/document/d/1ASyBOCWWP8VUahbL5c5y0qrDMgqhYdXJ2h15xzh3JtA/edit#heading=h.spiwwyows3cr).

 To track the progress of this project, refer to the [Dev Portal Asana Portfolio](https://app.asana.com/0/portfolio/1200682159451359/list) and join [#proj-dev-portal](https://hashicorp.slack.com/archives/C01KCU4HDPY) on slack.

-## Getting Started
+## Local Development

-Welcome to the HashiCorp Developer Portal!
-This is the home for HashiCorp product reference documentation, along with all other kinds of content for our practitioners.
+### Setting Up Environment Variables

 There are a few things you need to set up before you can begin developing in this repository.